 Now, I’d love to be able to blame my numerous deaths on imprecise handling, but aside from slightly finicky double jump timing, it was smooth sailing; even during times when I had to utilize wind gusts to propel myself further than otherwise possible.
 Oh and dying rarely set me back more than thirty seconds, courtesy of proper checkpointing, so there’s that.

-While most would likely be content merely progressing through Mute Crimson+, the game does feature a total of forty-nine collectible coins as well, acting as currency for various unlockables.
+While most would likely be content merely progressing through Mute Crimson+, the game does feature a total of forty-nine collectable coins as well, acting as currency for various unlockables.
 From what I’ve seen however, these are often in quite hard-to-reach places, so it’s a good thing that they are entirely optional, however tempting the acquisition may be.
-Something something shinies.
+Shinies!

-Last but not least, even though the beta didn’t have any cut-scenes (beta being beta), the actual presentation was still incredibly stylish.
-Some may not find the retro-ish look overly appealing, but I enjoyed the combination of black, white and red, as the blood of fallen foes painted wall, floor and ceiling alike.
+Last but not least, even though the beta didn’t have any cutscenes, the presentation was still stylish.
+Some may not find the retro-ish look overly appealing, but I enjoyed the combination of black, white and red, as the blood of fallen foes painted the wall, floor, and ceiling alike.
 Kinda reminds me of a certain graphic novel-turned-movie.
 Kinda.
 Also, that respawn animation – like he’s… reborn.